 LVH is the leader in full-service ultra-luxury vacation rentals that deliver the highest standard of excellence in London.
 We specialize in providing unforgettable experiences.
 Each luxury villa in London is carefully curated with unrivaled amenities and unparalleled service to exceed our guests’ expectations.

 Through its 2,000-year history, London has become one of the world’s most extraordinary cities.
 That is reason alone for travelers to add it to their “must-visit” cities’ list.
-The United Kingdom’s capital is full of life, culture, and history.
-From famous landmarks like Big Ben, the Tower of London, the Tower Bridge to all the cathedrals, palaces, museums, shops, restaurants and pubs; every corner of the city is brimming with exciting places to see and activities to do.
-Take a leisurely walk along the River Thames or arrange a private river cruise with a guide who will describe all the city has to offer as the boat passes by iconic landmarks.
-London is just one of those magical places travelers must visit at least once!
-Try some English tea, take pictures of Big Ben, there is just so much to do and see that one trip may not be enough.
+The United Kingdom’s capital is full of life, culture, and history – from famous landmarks like Big Ben, the Tower of London, the Tower Bridge, Westminster Abbey to all the other cathedrals, palaces, museums, shops, restaurants and pubs; every corner of the city is brimming with interesting places to see and activities to do.
+A fashionista's paradise, London’s sumptuous shopping options, from designer boutiques to one-off artisanal shops leaves all satiated.
+Experience High Tea, take photos of the iconic landmarks – there is just so much to do that one trip may not be enough.
 The London spirit definitely leaves a lasting impression on visitors.

 The dedicated LVH team ensures all guests receive the ultimate in service and satisfaction during their stays.
 LVH can arrange for private chefs, private jets, exotic cars, luxury yachts, and anything else you might require to make your vacation stay truly remarkable.
 Choose a one-on-one session with a certified yoga or pilates instructor, time with a private tennis pro to up your game, or complete pampering sessions with a massage therapist, hair stylist or barber, nail technician, and makeup artist.